-Firm vs Soft Varieties
+Firm vs. Soft Varieties

 Some people love a soft mattress, but if you have any kind of joint or back pain, then consider an alternative as this may be contributing towards your discomfort.
-Imagine if the surface is too soft, the sinking sensation which occurs through gravity when one lies down will cause the body to sink too much, thus creating a downwards bend in the spine.
+Imagine if the surface is too soft, the sinking sensation which occurs through gravity when one lies down will cause the body to sink too much, thus creating a downward bend in the spine.
 As we have already discussed the importance of a straight spine, you’re probably aware that this scenario can lead to all types of back pain.
 Aside from spinal alignment, in terms of padding, pressure point relief and other types of support, these aren’t so bad.

 What About Medium?